bhowmikp/scalability-and-system-design/01_general_knowledge/README.md

   - **RAID 5**:  4-5 drives and one is used for redundancy.
 If one fails can be retrieved
   - **RAID 6**: 4-5 drives and one is used for redundancy.
 If 1-2 fails can be retrieved
   - **RAID 10**: four drives.
 Combination of Raid 0 and Raid 1, where it provides both striping and redundancy.
+- **Security**: is a broad topic but general ideas
+  - Encrypt in transit and at rest.
+  - Sanitize all user inputs or any input parameters exposed to user to prevent XSS and SQL injection.
+  - Use parameterized queries to prevent SQL injection.
+  - **Principle of least privilege**: every module must be able to access only the information and resources that are necessary for its legitimate purpose.

 ## Sources